Cynthia Bailey On Phaedra Parks’ Divorce: Did She Find ‘RHOA’ Co-Star Shady?

 A post shared by Cynthia Bailey (@cynthiabailey10) on

 “Yes, I was surprised.
-Phaedra told me that it was finalized,” Cynthia Bailey explains to Bravo in her blog, revealing that she had no idea that Phaedra’s divorce was finalized and that she hadn’t talked about it with anyone.
+Phaedra told me that it was finalized,” Cynthia Bailey explained to Bravo on her blog, revealing that she had no idea Phaedra’s divorce was finalized and that she hadn’t talked about it with anyone.

 “Of course, like everybody else, I was shocked to see Apollo’s financee.
 I had no idea that he was engaged.
 Phaedra and Apollo are no longer together, and they have both moved on.
 Love is a beautiful thing, and they both deserve love.
-I wish Apollo the best, and I pray Phaedra finds love as well,” Cynthia Bailey explained in her Bravo blog, revealing that she had no idea that Apollo was engaged to another woman.
+I wish Apollo the best, and I pray Phaedra finds love as well,” Cynthia Bailey explained on her Bravo blog, revealing that she had no idea that Apollo was engaged to another woman.

 I am so in love with my @lovesac!
 This is my favorite chill spot in the house???? #lovesac #lakebailey @jmtaekman #comfycozy Photograper: @noellerobinson